Prevent or treat mould

 Cleaning records

 We recommend that a trained professional or reputable remediation company treat mouldy records.
+Look for companies affiliated with the Institute of Inspection, Cleaning and Restorations Certification.

 Paper records and other organic materials are often difficult to clean, but, to prevent another outbreak, you must remove residual spores ingrained in and on records.

-Sterilization using radiation, heat, fumigants, ozone (commonly used for odour reduction), ultraviolet light or other methods can pose a significant risk to records.
+Sterilization using heat, fumigants, ozone (commonly used for odour reduction), ultraviolet light or other methods can pose a significant risk to records.
 You must carefully consider this using a risk-based approach and fully document your decisions.

 Ensure that water leaks or other sources of moisture are investigated and rectified, and that all active mould within the facility has been found and treated.